 Kidney Transplant Process

-Call for an EvaluationHaving a kidney transplant is a life-changing process, and the steps involved can be challenging.
+Having a kidney transplant is a life-changing event, and the steps involved can be challenging.
 We want to make sure you and your loved ones know what those steps are, what to expect, and how to prepare.
 We also want you to know we’ll be right there with you, providing the care and support you need -- before, during, and long after your kidney transplant.

 The Steps

-Here's what happens after we receive the referral from your doctor, and an appointment is made.
+Here's what happens after we receive the referral from your doctor and an appointment is made.

 You’ll Be Assigned a Transplant Coordinator

 Your pre-transplant coordinator is a nurse with special training and experience in organ transplants.
-She will be your main point of contact -- answering your questions and helping you arrange tests and appointments -- from your initial evaluation until your transplant surgery.
+They will be your main point of contact -- answering your questions and helping you arrange tests and appointments -- from your initial evaluation until your transplant surgery.

 You’ll Have a Comprehensive Evaluation to See if You’re a Candidate